What is ISO 9001

 3 Involvement of people 3 Engagement of people

-4 Process approac 4 Process approach
+4 Process approach 4 Process approach

 5 System approach to management 5 Improvement